-If you have diabetes, you may want to be a little more cautious about taking care of simple cuts, scratches, scrapes and bruises.
+If you have diabetes, you may want to be cautious about taking care of simple cuts, scratches, scrapes and bruises, even if they seem minor.
 In fact, skin care of any kind is important to your health.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Bruises are the simplest to address.
+Dermatologist Christine Poblete-Lopez, MD, says bruises are the simplest to address if you have diabetes.
 As long as the skin is not broken, you really don’t need to do much of anything, except keep an eye on the area.

-“A bruise is a bruise and will act like a bruise and go through the different changes in color over time,” says dermatologist Christine Poblete-Lopez, MD.
+“A bruise is a bruise, and it will act like a bruise and go through the different changes in color over time,” says Dr. Poblete-Lopez.
 “So being diabetic does not necessarily mean it will lengthen the way a bruise will resolve or not.”

-If you have any type of laceration, however, you should keep a keen watch for infections because diabetics are more prone to developing infections, according to Dr. Poblete-Lopez.
-The signs of infection to look for around the cut are redness, warmth, tenderness and pus drainage.
+If you have any type of laceration, however, you should keep a keen watch for infections because people with diabetes are more prone to developing infections, according to Dr. Poblete-Lopez.
+Some signs of infection to look for are:

 “If you have any of those signs, you definitely need to bring it to the attention of your doctor, because you may need oral antibiotics,” she says.